 In 2009, we totaled 4.5 million visits, 13.6 million page views (by humans, and not counting cached pages), and a total bandwidth exceeding 880 gigabytes.

 We are almost entirely advertiser supported, and we wish to extend our heartfelt thanks to our visitors who shop through our pages every day.
 We'd have to close this web site if it was not for you.
-In a sense, we are the equivalent of local TV stations (supported by advertising), versus web sites such as Wikipedia, supported by donations (and equivalent to PBS TV stations which are largely taxpayer supported by government grants).
+In a sense, we are the equivalent of local TV stations (supported by advertising), versus web sites such as Wikipedia, supported by donations (and equivalent to PBS TV stations which are partly taxpayer supported by government grants).

-Altavista.com reports that over 7,800 sites currently link to Amethyst Galleries' home page.
+Altavista.com reported in 2010 that over 7,800 sites link to Amethyst Galleries' home page.
 Note that we have never done link exchanges (which helps keep us ranked high on Google).
 We plan to continue growing.
 The move to a largely advertising supported approach enables us to increase the number of mineral species we describe (since we no longer need to sell specimens to justify a page), plus expand to other related things such as rocks, and even new or controversial concepts such as "primordial minerals".